peyopeev0206/SoftUni/README.md

 # SoftUni
-All exercise from the SoftUni courses
+All exercises from the SoftUni courses

 ---